joewhitsitt/hub/content/private/private-note.md

 ---
-title: "Private Stuff"
+title: "Private Note"
 ---

-This page doesn't get published!
+This page doesn't get published but is still part of the public repo..